Wanted Dead or Alive : Epistemic logic for impure simplicial complexes: Introduction

 \paragraph*{Relevance for distributed computing.} We hope that our research is relevant for modelling knowledge both in synchronous and asynchronous distributed computing.
 Indeed, simplicial complexes are a very versatile alternative for Kripke models where all agents know their own state, as they make the powerful theorems of combinatorial topology available for epistemic analysis \cite{herlihyetal:2013}.
 Whereas this was already known for pure complexes \cite{HS99}, our work reveals that it is also true for impure complexes.
 Indeed, crashed processes can alternatively be modelled as non-responding processes in asynchronous message passing, on (larger) pure simplicial complexes.
 Dually, non-responding processes can be modelled as dead processes in a synchronous setting, for example after a time-out, on (smaller) impure complexes.
 Impure simplicial complexes therefore appear as a useful abstraction even for modelling asynchronous computations.

 \paragraph*{Survey of related works.} We will compare our work in technical detail in a (therefore) later section to various related works.
 Uncertainty over which agents are alive and dead relates to epistemic logics of \emph{awareness} (of other agents) \cite{faginetal:1988,halpernR13,AgotnesA14a,hvdetal.jolli:2014}.
 Our modal semantics with the three values true, false and undefined relates to other \emph{multi-valued epistemic logics} \cite{Morikawa89,Fitting:1992,odintsovetal:2010,RivieccioJJ17}.
 Our epistemic notion that comes `just short of knowledge' is different from various notions of {\em belief} \cite{hintikka:1962,stalnaker:2005} including such notions for distributed systems \cite{MosesS93,HalpernSS09a}, and in particular from notions of \emph{knowledge} recently proposed in \cite{diego:2019} and in \cite{goubaultetal:2021}: these are also interpreted on impure simplicial complexes and therefore of particular interest.
+Finally, a \emph{temporal} modal logic interpreted on simplicial complexes has been proposed in \cite{loretietal:2023}.

 \paragraph*{Outline of our contribution.} Section~\ref{section.preliminaries} gives an introduction to simplicial complexes.
 Section~\ref{section.el} presents the epistemic semantics for impure complexes.
 Section~\ref{section.validities} presents the axiomatization {\bf S5}$^\top$ for our epistemic semantics.
 Section~\ref{section.pure} shows that the special case of pure complexes returns the prior semantics and logic of \cite{goubaultetal:2018}.
 Section \ref{section.correspondence} transforms impure complexes into a certain kind of Kripke models and vice versa.
 Section \ref{section.further} compares our results to the literature.
 Section~\ref{section.fff} describes the above topics for further research in detail.